 Students who receive financial aid during the regular school year and anticipate enrolling for a summer session should plan their budget ahead of time.
 The more federal direct loan funds a student borrows during the Fall and Spring semesters, the fewer loan funds will be available for the Summer session.

-- Students enrolled in the Pharmacy program who are on target to graduate in May 2022 are enrolling in their Summer APPEs must complete a 2021-2022 FAFSA to receive federal financial aid for the Summer semester
+- Students enrolled in the Pharmacy program who are on target to graduate in May 2024 and are enrolling in their Summer APPEs must complete a 2023-2024 FAFSA to receive federal financial aid for the Summer semester

-Students who have borrowed the annual loan limit for Federal Direct Loans, during the Fall and Spring semesters, may have their parent(s) borrow a Federal Direct PLUS loan, if you are a dependent student, or you may borrow a private loan if you are a dependent or independent student.
+Students who have borrowed the annual loan limit for Federal Direct Loans, during the Fall and Spring semesters, may have their parent(s) borrow a Federal Direct PLUS loan, if you are a dependent student, or you may borrow a private loan if you are a dependent or independent undergraduate student or a graduate student, or you may borrow a Federal Direct PLUS loan, if you are a graduate student.
 If you advanced in academic standing, moving from sophomore to junior for example, you may be eligible for an additional Federal Direct Loan.
 Please reach out to the Office of Financial Aid for questions about this.

 Students should inform the Shenandoah University Office of Financial Aid if they received financial aid from another school during the academic year.

 - Register for classes.
 To receive financial aid for the summer term, including federal loans, students must enroll at least half time in an approved program of study (six credit hours for undergraduate students and three credit hours for graduate students) during the term in which they will receive the financial aid.

 - Submit the FAFSA.
 Students must submit the 2022-23 Free Application for Federal Student Aid (FAFSA).

 - Complete the Summer Application with detailed information regarding the class, term start date and number of credits.
 Submit the Summer Financial Aid application to email@example.com.